 As of October 9, the U.S. has performed the second highest number of coronavirus tests per million people, behind China, and has the highest number of current cases and COVID-19 related deaths as of October 10.

 African countries, among others, have successfully integrated both robot and drone technology to combat the spread of the virus.
-Africa confirmed its first COVID-19 case in Egypt in February, followed by cases in Algeria and Nigeria with the first sub-Saharan case at a hospital in Yaba, Lagos.
+Africa confirmed it’s first COVID-19 case in Egypt in February, followed by cases in Algeria and Nigeria with the first sub-Saharan case at a hospital in Yaba, Lagos.
 On March 1, a Nigerian university sequenced the SARS-CoV-2 genome within three days.

 Zipline, a battery powered drone delivery service, has joined the fight against COVID-19.
 Used prominently in Africa and gaining popularity across the world, the company promises to deliver medical supplies to patients as an alternative to visiting hospitals or clinics.
 Zipline’s drones provide contact free delivery to those most at risk of spreading and having increased complications from the coronavirus.